 Two years after his death, Atkins Nutritionals filed for bankruptcy.
 Four years after his death, his company was purchased by North Castle Partners and they switched to marketing low-carbohydrate snacks.
 Dr. Atkins’ books are still popular today and have inspired a wide array of other low-carb diets.

-• Follow a diet that contains a wide variety of unrefined plants: vegetables, fruits, whole grains, beans, nuts and other seeds.
+• Follow a diet that contains a wide variety of unrefined plants and plant parts (leaves, stalks, fruits, seeds and roots).

 • Limit or avoid mammal meat and processed meats, which are associated with increased risk for heart attacks and certain cancers, particularly colon cancer.